Aqua Twist

 Aqua Twist is a water-based teacups ride located at La Ronde in Montreal.
 Designed by Mack Rides, the Twist 'n' Splash model opened at La Ronde on June 1, 2013.
-The following season, two additional installations opened at Six Flags St. Louis and Six Flags Discovery Kingdom under the name Tsunami Soaker.
-Both were permanently removed in the early 2020s.
+The following season, two additional installations opened at Six Flags St. Louis (now named Mid America Adventure) and Six Flags Discovery Kingdom under the name Tsunami Soaker.
+The Six Flags Discovery Kingdom installation, called "The Penguin" was closed and demolished after the 2022 season, while the Six Flags St. Louis installation closed after the 2023 season, but remains Standing but not Operating (SBNO).